dado3212/romcom-bingo/README.md

 1. Favicon and header and all that jazz.
 2. Make sure it renders properly and is interactible on mobile.
 3. Fix tag truncation.
-4. Allow you to create new bingos, and have a proper share screen.
+4. Have a proper share screen.
 5. Visual cleanup so it looks professional.
 6. Allow you to insert your own tags.
 9. Fun animations when you get bingo?